 Director (concurrent service)

-Non-invasive neuroimaging studies are conducted from basics to clinical applications, including usage of a 7T-MRI system.
+Brain imaging: We conduct non-invasive neuroimaging studies from basics to clinical applications, including usage of a 7T-MRI system.

 Human Brain Research CenterDirector: Tadashi Isa, M.D., Ph.D.

 Assistant Professor: Thai Akasaka, M.D., Ph.D.